Discovering Symmetry Groups with Flow Matching: Introduction

 Several prior works have focused on symmetry discovery in restricted settings, such as roto-translations in images \citep{rao1998learning, miao2007learning}, commutative Lie groups \citep{cohen2014learning}, or finite groups \citep{zhou2020meta, karjol2024unified}.
-Recent studies on learning Lie groups also have some limitations: \citet{benton2020learning} assume a fixed Lie algebra basis and a uniform distribution over the coefficients; \citet{dehmamy2021automatic} produce non-interpretable symmetries; \citet{yang2023generative} assume a Gaussian distribution over the Lie algebra coefficients and use potentially unstable adversarial training; and \citet{allingham2024generative} use a fixed Lie algebra basis and evaluate only over images.
+Recent studies on learning Lie groups also have some limitations: \citet{benton2020learning} assume a fixed Lie algebra basis and a uniform distribution over the coefficients; \citet{dehmamy2021automatic} produce non-interpretable symmetries; \citet{yang2023generative} assume a Gaussian distribution over the Lie algebra coefficients which is largely limited to continuous groups and use potentially unstable adversarial training; and \citet{allingham2024generative} use a fixed Lie algebra basis and evaluate only over images.

-In this work, we propose \lieflow, which discovers symmetries via flow matching directly on Lie groups.
-We formulate symmetry discovery as learning a distribution over a larger symmetry group, which serves as a hypothesis space of symmetries, and the support of this distribution corresponds to the actual transformations observed in the data.
-Using flow matching allows us to capture both continuous and discrete symmetries within a unified framework and accurately model the highly multi-modal nature of symmetries.
-Unlike standard flow matching \citep{lipman2023flow}, which operates in data space, \lieflow learns flows directly over Lie group manifolds, conditioned on the data samples, enabling the generation of new plausible data that respect the underlying symmetry structure.
+In this work, we propose \LieFlow, a new framework that fundamentally reframes symmetry discovery as a distribution learning problem on Lie groups.
+Conceptually, this shifts the paradigm of estimating generators to recovering group structure via support learning in group space.
+Specifically, we learn a distribution over a larger symmetry group, which serves as a hypothesis space of symmetries.
+The support of this distribution corresponds to the actual transformations observed in the data.
+We achieve this via flow matching directly on Lie groups (Figure~\ref{fig:lieflow}).

+Unlike standard flow matching \citep{lipman2023flow}, which operates in data space, \LieFlow learns a flow on a Lie group $G$ which is acting on the data space, conditioned on a data point, enabling the generation of new plausible data that respect the underlying symmetry structure.
+Thanks to the flexibility of flow matching, \LieFlow can capture both continuous and discrete symmetries within a unified framework and accurately model the multi-modal nature of distributions supported on subgroups.
+We observe that discrete symmetry groups can be particularly challenging since cancellation among the different flow vectors results in small velocity until late in the flow, creating a ``last-minute convergence'' phenomenon.
+We counter this issue by proposing a novel time schedule for flow matching.